kyle2277/C-Permutation-Matrix-Encryption/README.md

 Is there a way to harness the simple encrypt and decryptability of a vector via linear transformation outlined in Theorem A without the use of expensive algorithms?

-Permutation matrices to the rescue!
+Enter, permutation matrices!
 Permutation matrices are orthogonal by definition, meaning their transpose is also their inverse.
 Calculating the transpose of a square matrix has a time complexity of O(n), a vast improvement over calculating inverse which cannot be done in less than O(n<sup>2</sup>) time[<sup>4</sup>](#endnotes).
 Therefore, an algorithm that can efficiently generate unique permutation matrices from encryption keys would solve both problems.

 ### Encryption in Chunks
 Creating a permutation matrix the size of the length of an input file would be ideal because it would result in a true reordering of bytes.
 However it is far too computationally expensive to generate a matrix that large and perform matrix multiplication with it.
 To combat this, the Font_Blanc_C algorithm splits an input file into discrete chunks and then uses permutation matrices to reorder the bytes in each chunk.
 The file can either be split into chunks of the same dimension, or chunks of pseudo-random variable dimension determined by the encryption key.
 Encrypting a file using fixed-dimension chunks is faster because no more than 2 permutation matrices ever need to be generated to encrypt the entire file irrespective of its length.
 Encrypting a file using variable-dimension chunks is more secure because the dimension of each chunk is derived from the encryption key.
 This means that a brute force attack attempting to reorder the bytes in each chunk would be significantly harder since the start and end of each chunk is unknown without the encryption key.